elunna/nerfhack-changelog/README.md

 * Monsters can throw (lit) potions of oil at you (xnh)
 * Monsters can throw potions of polymorph (Evil)
 * Monsters can throw potions of hallucination at you (xnh)
+* Non-lawful monsters can dip weapons into potions of sickness.
 * Monsters can zap wands of cancellation at the player (Evil)
 * Monsters can zap wands of slow monster at the player (Evil)
 * Monsters can zap wands of wonder at the player